 - You have not returned from any overseas country within past 14 days or work in quarantine or are self-isolating

-- Have not been in close contact with someone who has travelled overseas in the last 14 days
+- You have not had close contact with someone who has the above travel or work history within past 14 days

-If you are a patient, for the safety of yourself and others, your planned surgery may be deferred.
-For all other visitors you will be declined entry if there are any concerns that you do not meet the screening criteria.
+If you are a patient for the safety of yourself and others, your planned surgery may be deferred.
+For all other essential visitors you will be declined entry if there are any concerns that you do not meet the screening criteria.